Awards Ceremony at Naval Hospital Jacksonville – May 8, 2026

-260508-D-GM644-1459 Jacksonville, Fla.
-(May 8, 2026) Capt.
-Toni Bowden, Expeditionary Medical Facility 150 Mike (EMF-M) executive officer, is presented with a Meritorious Service Medal by Capt.
+260508-D-GM644-9170 Jacksonville, Fla.
+(May 8, 2026) Hospital Corpsman 2nd Class Joshua Graham, assigned to Expeditionary Medical Facility 150 Mike (EMF-M), is presented with a Navy and Marine Corps Achievement Medal by Capt.
 Jeremy Pyles, EMF-M commanding officer, during an awards ceremony at Naval Hospital Jacksonville, May 8, 2026.
 (U.S. Navy photo by Keats Reynolds)

 |Date Taken: